 Board and commission meetings

-Until further notice, State Bar board and committee meetings will be conducted via teleconference and/or videoconference.
+Until further notice, State Bar board and committee meetings will be conducted via teleconference and/or via Zoom technology.
 Governor Newsom’s Executive Order N-25-20, which suspends certain provisions of the Bagley-Keene Open Meeting Act during this period, shall guide the operations of those meetings.

 State Bar Court

-The State Bar Court filing window and courtrooms are closed, effective March 17 and until further notice.
-The State Bar Court has issued the following orders detailing the impacts on Court operations:
+The State Bar Court filing window will be open to the public from 10:00 a.m. to 4:00 p.m., effective June 15.
+The State Bar Court will continue to conduct proceedings remotely by video using Zoom technology, and has issued the following orders detailing the impacts on Court operations:

 GEN 20-03: Order re Electronic Signatures